 Many back doctors and chiropractors will diagnose a pinched nerve simply from a physical exam or x-ray.
 This is where the trouble begins for the poor unfortunate patient.
 Pinched nerves can only be accurately diagnosed via MRI and even then, there can be some room for error.
 Many doctors hear the words numbness, tingling or weakness and instantly assume that a pinched nerve exists.
 Well, you know what they say about people who assume...

-The best way to insure a correct diagnosis is to consult your neurologist when it comes to problematic nerve issues.
+The best way to ensure a correct diagnosis is to consult your neurologist when it comes to problematic nerve issues.
 These doctors can tell for sure if a nerve structure is involved in the symptom expression and will be useful in determining why a nerve might be affected.

 Remember, structural compression is just one of many possible reasons which might explain the typical symptoms of a pinched nerve.
 Ischemia is a far more usual causation of these neurological symptoms than any type of structural nerve compression.
 However, oxygen deprivation back pain is rarely diagnosed, often sending the patient on a fruitless quest in search of relief.